Usicayos District

 Usicayos District is one of ten districts of the Carabaya Province in Peru.

 Geography

 One of the highest elevations of the district is Ch'uspini at approximately 5000 m.
 Other mountains are listed below:

 Ethnic groups

-The people in the district are mainly indigenous citizens of Quechua descent.
-Quechua is the language which the majority of the population (96.96%) learnt to speak in childhood, 2.84% of the residents started speaking using the Spanish language (2007 Peru Census).
+The people in the district are predominantly indigenous citizens of Quechua descent.
+Quechua is the language which the majority of the population (96.96%) learnt to speak in childhood, while 2.84% of the residents started speaking using the Spanish (2007 Peru Census).